 Blistering hot summers and droughts often cause people to consider their water use and how to conserve it.
-While there are at least 101 ways to save water at home (and often many more), some of us look at ways beyond the home to conserve water.
+But if you’re preparing to go and get a steak, you may want to think again.

 Let’s take your diet, for instance.
-During our hunter/gatherer past, humans hunted and ate a lot of meat.
+During our hunter/gatherer past, humans hunted and ate meat.
 Organized agriculture was non-existent and our ancestors would rely on whatever fruitage they could find and whatever they could kill or scavenge.
-Now we have other dietary options such as vegetarian, pescatarian or even vegan.

 This has caused lots of people to ask a simple question: what would happen if I stopped eating meat?
 Traditionally, this was done for cultural, religious, or ethical reasons.
 But increasingly it’s being done for environmental reasons.
 So let’s have a look at one of the aspects regarding that lifestyle approach, a rather unexpected but very important aspect — drinking water.

 Water consumption—meat vs veggies

-One way to look at how much water you could save is comparing the amount of water it takes to raise one pound of meat (poultry, beef, pork, etc.) relative to one pound of veggies.
+One way to look at how much water you could save is by comparing the amount of water it takes to raise one pound of meat (poultry, beef, pork, etc.) relative to one pound of veggies.
 This is the most commonly used standard of comparison.
 You can also make different comparisons per calorie or per protein, but no matter how you look at it, the amount of embedded water in meat is always very large.

-According to the USGS, it takes nearly 2,000 gallons of water (9,000 liters) to produce just one pound of beef!
-In other words, you’d take an average swimming pool worth of water and you’d only be able to make about 10 pounds of beef.
+According to the USGS, it takes nearly 2,000 gallons of water (9,000 liters) to produce just one pound of beef.
+In other words, you’d take an average swimming pool’s worth of water and you’d only be able to make about 10 pounds of beef.
 This varies from place to place based on what cows are fed, but contrary to popular belief, buying local meat doesn’t make much of a difference — the lion’s share of the water is embedded into the product itself, and doesn’t come from transportation or distribution.

 Veggies to the rescue